-- 1. Target consistent underlying surpluses that provide sufficient funds for both recurrent service level and asset renewal and upgrade requirements. - 2.
-Target the Balance Sheet having at least a 1.5 to 1 underlying working capital ratio in the Long Term Financial Plan. - 3.
-Transfers to discretionary reserves will only be included in the Annual Budget if matched by an equivalent budgeted underlying surplus in the Income Statement to preserve the accumulated surplus position of Council. - 4.
-Material favourable budget variations realised at year's end in a given financial year will be allocated to a general reserve (unless required to finance projects deemed as 'unavoidable') that can be used as a funding source for future one off, unexpected or unavoidable costs. - 5.
-Annual transfers of equivalent to 0.5% of rate income be made to the general reserve and to target increasing the annual transfer to be equivalent to 1% of rate income to the general reserve in the later years of the Long Term Financial Plan. - 6.
-Annual transfers equivalent to the average interest earned on investments during the financial year be made to the following reserves; Public Open Space, Car Parking, Corner Inlet Seawall Drainage and Henry Road Nyora Reserve and to the General Reserve in later years when it is financially viable to do so. - 7.
-Budgeted underlying cash at the end of each year shall be measured by referencing it against the underlying working capital ratio in the Long Term Financial Plan. - 8.
-Service level funding gaps will be identified and classified as primary or secondary in nature to clearly distinguish the cash flow requirements of maintaining existing service levels (primary gaps) and for service level enhancements (secondary gaps).
+- 1 Target consistent underlying surpluses that provide sufficient funds for both recurrent service level and asset renewal and upgrade requirements. - Target the Balance Sheet having at least a 1.25 to 1 underlying working capital ratio in the Long Term Financial Plan. - 3 Transfers to discretionary reserves will only be included in the Annual Budget if matched by an equivalent budgeted underlying surplus in the Income Statement to preserve the accumulated surplus position of Council. - 4 Material favourable budget variations realised at year's end in a given financial year will be allocated to a general reserve (unless required to finance projects deemed as 'unavoidable') that can be used as a funding source for future one off, unexpected or unavoidable costs. - 5 Annual transfers of equivalent to 1.0% of rate income are made to the general reserve. - Annual transfers equivalent to the average interest earned on investments during the financial year are made to all reserves, Loan Reserve excepted. - Budgeted underlying cash at the end of each year shall be measured by referencing it against the underlying working capital ratio in the Long Term Financial Plan. - 8 Service level funding gaps will be identified and classified as primary or secondary in nature to clearly distinguish the cash flow requirements of maintaining existing service levels (primary gaps) and for service level enhancements (secondary gaps) - 9 A series of key financial performance indicators, with appropriate threshold targets, will be utilised to strategically analyse the financial integrity of the Plan.
+These include: - underlying working capital ratio greater than 1.25 - underlying result greater than 0.0 - financial sustainability indicator greater than 95% - self-financing greater than 20% - indebtedness less than 40%

-- 9. A series of key financial performance indicators, with appropriate threshold targets, will be utilised to strategically analyse the financial integrity of the Plan.
-These include: - underlying working capital ratio greater than 1.5 - underlying result greater than 0.0 - financial sustainability indicator greater than 95% - self financing greater than 20% - indebtedness less than 40% - total debt as a % of rate revenue less than 60% - debt service costs as a % of total revenue less 5% - 10.
-The amount of asset renewal funding required to maintain specified service levels as documented in asset management plans will be updated into the Long Term Financial Plan subject to the available resource requirements to ensure that the financial integrity of the Plan is not compromised. - 11.
-Any new capital work (capital extension) proposals must include a lifecycle cost evaluation that identifies the asset's construction, maintenance and operating cash flow requirements as well as the depreciation impact. - 12.
-Capital income must only be utilised as a funding source for capital or 'one off' expenditure requirements - 13.
-Council consider borrowing for new capital projects only when consistent underlying operating surplus results are being achieved. - 14.
-For borrowings to be considered, projects must have had a full lifecycle cost analysis undertaken, proving that future cash inflows will exceed the cash outlays, or alternatively that the additional costs are quantified in the Long Term Financial Plan and the integrity of the financial strategies are not compromised. - 15.
-Where reasonably possible, fees and charges are increased by the same general rates increase until full cost recovery is achieved for direct service provision.
-Any fees that are not increased in line with the planned rate rise be clearly identified and documented for Council's consideration - 16.
-Council consider the most appropriate rating strategy to provide adequate funds to: - achieve sustainable underlying surpluses; - · achieve sustainable cash flows; and - fund capital renewal projects:
+- total debt as a % of rate revenue less than 60% - debt service costs as a % of total revenue less 5% - The amount of asset renewal funding required to maintain specified service levels as documented in asset management plans will be updated into the Long Term Financial Plan, subject to the available resource requirements, to ensure that the financial integrity of the plan is not compromised. - Any new, upgrade and expansion capital work proposals in the first four years of the Long Term Financial Plan must include a lifecycle cost evaluation that identifies the asset's construction, maintenance and operating cash flow requirements as well as the depreciation impact. - 12 Capital income must only be utilised as a funding source for capital or 'one off' expenditure requirements. - 13 Council consider borrowing for new capital projects only when consistent underlying operating surplus results are being achieved. - 14 For borrowings to be considered, projects must have had a full lifecycle cost analysis undertaken, proving that future cash inflows will exceed the cash outlays, or alternatively that the additional costs are quantified in the Long Term Financial Plan and the integrity of the financial strategies are not compromised. - 15 Where reasonably possible, fees and charges are increased by the same general rates increase until full cost recovery is achieved for direct service provision.
+Any fees that are not increased in line with the planned rate rise be clearly identified and documented for Council's consideration. - Any services that undergo service level review process which have non statutory fees and charges will have those fees and charges identified to reflect their level of community benefit which clearly articulates the basis for the fee or charge relative to the service being provided. - 17 Council consider the most appropriate rating strategy to provide adequate funds to: - achieve sustainable underlying surpluses; - achieve sustainable cash flows; and - fund capital renewal projects;